 People who want to grow full-sized potatoes in a square foot garden should begin by making sure you have at least 10-12 inches of quality soil to fill the bed with.
 Then, remove all but an inch or two of the soil, reserving it for later.
-Evenly space your potatoes at a rate of one per square foot.
+Evenly space and plant potatoes at a rate of one per square foot.
 A square foot grid can help with spacing.

-Once you have your potatoes in place, cover with about another inch of soil.
+Once you have your potatoes in place, cover with them about another inch of soil.
 As the plants grow, you’ll be hilling up around them with your reserved soil.
 Make sure that the potatoes themselves are never exposed to direct sunlight, as this can cause the potato to develop a green splotch that will be inedible.

 Once your seed potatoes are ready to plant, set one into the trench every 12 inches.
 Add enough compost to ensure that your seed potatoes are about 2-3 inches deep.
 Once planted, water and maintain the growing potatoes.
 As they develop, add more compost and soil to keep them covered.

-Growing In Bags And Buckets
+Growing Potatoes In Bags And Buckets

 Then, add about 3″ of compost and soil in the bottom, and plant no more than 1-2 seed potatoes per container.
-Treat as you would other methods, adding more soil as necessary to keep the potatoes covered.
+Treat them as you would with other methods, adding more soil as necessary to keep the potatoes covered.

 You may be able to use a sheet of cardboard to extend the height of your container if it just keeps producing.
 Going vertical with your potatoes can give you a much bigger potato harvest!